asume21/ai_code_translator/README.md

 # AI Code Translator

+**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+This is a commercial product.
+Usage requires a valid license.
+Contact [Your Contact Information] for licensing inquiries.

 A powerful code translation model built on top of CodeT5, capable of translating code between different programming languages.

 ## Features